AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 {{limited-availability-release-note}}

-After creating a project with [!DNL Amazon Marketing Cloud] ([!DNL AMC]), you can create measurement reports covering campaigns that have already run.
-The **[!UICONTROL Measure]** tab is part of your AMC project alongside the [**[!UICONTROL Discover]** tab](../discover.md), and displays measurement reports that evaluate campaign reach, frequency, and conversion effectiveness once data is available.
-Use these reports to evaluate how effectively your [!DNL Amazon Ads] reached your audience and, if you track conversion events, whether those impressions drove measurable customer actions.
-No additional data upload is required; campaign and conversion event data is sourced automatically from your [!DNL AMC] instance (the [!DNL AMC] clean room environment linked to your [!DNL Amazon Advertising] account) via background queries that run when the project is created.
+The [!UICONTROL Measure] tab helps you evaluate how effectively your [!DNL Amazon Ads] reached your audience and whether impressions drove measurable customer actions.
+After creating a project with [!DNL Amazon Marketing Cloud] ([!DNL AMC]), you can create measurement reports for campaigns that have already run.
+Campaign and conversion event data is sourced automatically from your [!DNL AMC] instance, no additional data upload is required.
+Reports evaluate campaign reach, frequency, and conversion effectiveness once data is available.

+The [!UICONTROL Measure] tab appears alongside the [[!UICONTROL Discover]** tab](../discover.md) in your AMC project.

 >[!IMPORTANT]
 >